UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2020-08-12-vim-for-development.md

 +++
 date = "2020-08-12"
-title = "Vim for development"
+title = "Using Neovim for programming"
-tags = ["vim", "neovim", "text editor"]
 +++

-As a developer, I have this never ending thirst for productivity.
+As a programmer, I have this never ending thirst for productivity.
 On the journey of quinching this thirst, a few months ago, I stumbled upon a fantastic [lecture](https://www.youtube.com/watch?v=a6Q8Na575qc) on YouTube